Hans Halvorson Physics, Logic, Philosophy

 A self-guided walk through the canal district: the Dutch-influenced architecture, Vor Frelsers Kirke with its external spiral staircase (the view from the top is worth the climb), the narrow streets and waterways.
 Christianshavn is one of the older parts of the city, slightly apart from the centre, dense and maritime in feeling — a fitting mood for Repetition, a text that keeps asking whether you can ever truly go back to a place or a self.
 Wander and decide for yourself.

-Thursday, July 3 — Comic Interludes
+Monday, July 7 — Comic Interludes

 Morning reading